jianghao-liu/jianghao-liu.github.io/_pages/about.md

 I enjoy discussing with participants of my experiments, artists, philosophers.
 In 2023, we have held a workshop on [Synesthesia and imagination](/blog/2023/synesthesiaworkshop) in Paris with 25 researchers from various fields including philosophers, musiciens, scientific researchers.

-Since 2024, with Christian Sholtz, we co-founded [IRCA](/irca/) which is an Interdisciplinary Reading Club of Aphantasia.
+Since 2024, with Christian Scholz, we co-founded [IRCA](/irca/) which is an Interdisciplinary Reading Club of Aphantasia.
 We are looking for potential future speakers and welcome all researchers who may be interested.

 **Feel free to reach out** for any ideas or suggestions—I’d love to connect!